 The Inflow Angle (IA) is the angle of the 3-dimensional wind vector based on the ten minute averaged values of the horizontal and vertical wind velocity components.
 IA can be positive or negative; a positive IA means that the wind vector has an upward directed vertical component.
-The Turbulence Intensity (TI) is defined as $TI = \sigma/\bar{u}$ where σ is the standard deviation and \bar{u} is the mean of the wind speed for a 10-min period.
-Note that this definition frequently gives relatively high values in situations with low mean wind speed, which is noticeable in the plots.
+The Turbulence Intensity (TI) is defined as TI = σ/\bar{u} where σ is the standard deviation and \bar{u} is the mean of the wind speed for a 10-min period.
+Note that this definition frequently gives relatively high values in situations with low but variable wind speed.
+This is noticeable in the plots, as seen for example on 8 April.